favware/cliff-jumper/README.md

                                                    You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}" (when "org" is provided).
   -i, --install                                    Whether to run npm install after bumping the version but before committing and creating a git tag.
 This is useful when you have a mono repo where bumping one package would then cause the lockfile to be out
                                                    of date.
-  --skip-changelog                                 Whether to skip updating your CHANGELOG.md
+  --skip-changelog                                 Whether to skip updating your changelog
-                                                   default "true" when CI=true, "false" otherwise (default: false) --no-skip-changelog                              Whether to skip updating your CHANGELOG.md default "true" when CI=true, "false" otherwise -t, --skip-tag                                   Whether to skip creating a git tag default "true" when CI=true, "false" otherwise (default: false) --no-skip-tag                                    Whether to skip creating a git tag default "true" when CI=true, "false" otherwise --github-repo                                    The GitHub repository to use for linking to issues and PRs in the changelog.
+                                                   default "true" when CI=true, "false" otherwise (default: false) --no-skip-changelog                              Whether to skip updating your changelog default "true" when CI=true, "false" otherwise -t, --skip-tag                                   Whether to skip creating a git tag default "true" when CI=true, "false" otherwise (default: false) --no-skip-tag                                    Whether to skip creating a git tag default "true" when CI=true, "false" otherwise -cpf, --changelog-prepend-file [string]          The file that git-cliff should use for the --prepend flag, defaults to ./CHANGELOG.md.
+This should be relative to the current working directory.
+  --github-repo                                    The GitHub repository to use for linking to issues and PRs in the changelog.
                                                    You can pass the unique string "auto" to automatically set this value as {{org}}/{{name}} as provided from --org and --name
                                                    This should be in the format "owner/repo"